 Diet and Nutrition

-An ocicat's strong, athletic body needs a species-appropriate diet to sustain their health and energy.
+An ocicat's strong, athletic body needs a species-appropriate diet to sustain its health and energy.
 Grain-free foods are often preferred as are raw diets.
-Do not be afraid to feed a variety of foods–it prevents a cat from becoming finicky and avoids a nutritional deficiency that may occur from feeding them only one brand.
+Do not be afraid to feed a variety of foods; it prevents a cat from becoming finicky and avoids a nutritional deficiency that may occur from feeding them only one brand.
 Do your research and discuss your cat's nutritional needs with your veterinarian.

 Completely domesticated cat with wild, exotic look